mandel21/Reddit_classifier/README.md

 # Text Processing and FastText Model Training

-This repository contains Python code for text processing and FastText model training on the Extrovert-Introvert dataset for the Language ad AI course.
+This repository contains Python code for text processing and FastText model training on the Extrovert-Introvert dataset and trying to judgmental or perceiving Reddit users to introvert or extroverts for the Language ad AI course.
 The code is organized into three main components:

 1. **Data Processing (`data_processor.py`):** This module processes the Extrovert-Introvert dataset, including filtering common IDs with another dataset, writing filtered data to CSV files, and splitting the dataset into training and testing sets.